devops329/devops/instruction/awsEcr/awsEcr.md

    ```

 1. Authenticate to AWS using OIDC.
 This is the same authentication step that we took with the frontend deployment.
 Using OIDC makes it so we don't have to store any credentials to our AWS account.

-   ⚠️ Make sure you are using the **us-east-1** AWS region for all your work in this course.

    ```yml
    - name: Create OIDC token to AWS